 Welcome to the New Era of LED Grow Lights

-The LED grow light industry has gotten to a point where it can finally deliver the same quality to the small scale grower as it can to large commercial operations.
+The LED grow light industry has gotten to a point where it can finally deliver the same quality to the small scale grower as it does to large commercial operations.
 Most importantly, it can do so without breaking the bank.

-As many will recall, it wasn't all that long ago that small to medium to sized growers were priced out of quality LED lighting options.
+As many will recall, it wasn't all that long ago that small to medium to sized growers were priced-out of quality LED lighting options.
 Unless you had bottomless pockets, you couldn't afford to shop for LED grow fixtures.

 It's not the case today, with a recent series of high powered LED lighting options targeting the small-time operation.
 Today, LED grow lights are well worth the investment.

 These fixtures have come down in price but crucially still deliver the high-quality performance expected from commercial installs.
 These options are an affordable and approachable fixture for even the home grower.